illdefined/integrity-scrub/README.md

 ## Implementation notes

 The block device is first read in large chunks (the maximum sectors per request as reported by the `BLKSECTGET` ioctl).
-If a read results in an I/O error (`EIO`), the logical sectors in the chunk are read individually and any sector that results in an I/O error is overwritten with zeros.
+If a read results in an integrity error (`EILSEQ`), the logical sectors in the chunk are read individually and any erroneous sector is overwritten with zeros.

 ## Caveat